World's Tallest Thermometer

 The three sided World's Tallest Thermometer is 134 feet in honor of the highest recorded temperature in Fahrenheit in the United States recorded on July 10th, 1913 in Death Valley; not too far north of Baker.
 Although the thermometer has never recorded a temperature of 134 degrees Fahrenheit, it did reach 127 degrees on August of 1995.
 The thermometer was originally built next to one of two Bun Boy Restaurants in existence both were established in 1956, the other location being down Interstate 15 in Barstow).
 When the Bun Boy Restaurant regrettably sold in 2005, it was turned into a Bob's Big Boy, sadly also eventually closing in May 2013.
 The Bun Boy / Bob's Big Boy location sat vacant for a long time and is now a new eatery called Marketplace 15.
 A Bun Boy Motel, long abandoned, also sits vacant behind the thermometer and the former restaurant.

 The thermometer passed through a few owners, who didn't maintain the structure very well.
-Will Herron had passed away in 2007.
+Will Herron had passed away on July 11th, 2007.
+His tombstone has a color picture of the thermometer depicted upon it.
 Sadly in 2012, the thermometer was put up for sale by its then current owner (Matt Pike), and its lights were turned off.
 The owner stated the shutdown was a result of the bad economy and an extremely high electric bill, then rumored to be a cost of about $8000 a month.
-Luckily in 2014, LaRae Harguess, the daughter of Willis Herron, the original owner of the Worlds Tallest Thermometer, reacquired the thermometer and as of July 10th, 2014, the thermometer was operating again.
+Luckily in 2014, LaRae Harguess, the daughter of Willis Herron, the original owner of the Worlds Tallest Thermometer, reacquired the thermometer and as of 3:30 PM on July 10th, 2014, the thermometer was operating again with a temperature of 102.
 The gift shop, now named Temp 134, has also re-opened and is selling signed and numbered light bulbs from the original thermometer.
 The location has also taken on a buzzard mascot with stuffed versions of him being available in the shop.